huangziyu/ShadowverseTracker/README.md

 You will first want to add some decks (```Add Deck``` panel).

 Add games as you play in the ```Add Game``` panel.
 Hopefully this will be able to automatically do this for you at some point in the future.
 Number of turns and Notes are optional.

+Hover mouse over a game in the list of recent games to view your notes as a tooltip.

 Click on the red trash icon in the list of matching games to delete a specific game.